Purdue Summer Program: Business Studies in London

 Host: FIE-Foundation for International Education

-Course Credits: Students will earn 6 credits by taking MGMT 39000 (British Life and Business) and either MGMT 31000 (Fundamentals of Finance) or MGMT 49000 (International Marketing).
+Course Credits: Students will earn 6 credits by taking MGMT 39000 (British Life and Business) AND either MGMT 31000 (Fundamentals of Finance) or MGMT 32400 (Marketing Management) or Econ or OBHR course still to be determined.

 SCHOLARSHIPS: Students may apply for up to a $2000 scholarship to use toward program expenses.
 For more information click here!